 And then, you look up and you see local legend and former 7-year NFL-vet Danny Noonan and you realize everything is going to be OK.

 Men want to be him, women want to be with him.
 So you go up to him, shake his oaken hand and ask him about the current state of the NFL.

 “It’s a lot different than when I played, said Noonan.
 “As a defensive lineman in the 80’s and 90’s, nobody cared about concussions.
 So it’s changed a lot.”

 What about the QB’s of the modern era compared to the NFL’s former incarnation?

 “They wouldn’t last a minute.
 All the rules benefit them now.
 When I played, guys were getting physically destroyed on every play, then getting up for some more.
 It’s a completely different game now.
 Hey, things change, it’s moved on.
 I don’t spend much time watching it (the NFL) anymore.
 I’ve moved on.”

-It was ironic to talk about “moving on” while 50+ thirty-somethings played a 22 year old video game for cash prizes.
+It was ironic to talk about “moving on” while 50+ thirty-somethings played Tecmo Super Bowl, a video game launched in 1991, for cash prizes.
 And especially when some dude interrupted us to get Noonan to sign his TSB cartridge, as Noonan is featured in the game.
 The dude giggled like an apartheid major meeting Nelson Mandela.

-And we all went on to lead productive lives, including a 3-0 first round playoff victory with the Bears over the Chiefs for yours truly, before getting thrashed 24-3 by arguably the best TSB player on earth at the current moment, and getting bounced from the tourney.
+And we all went on to lead productive lives, including a 3-0 first round playoff victory with the Bears over the Chiefs for yours truly, before getting thrashed 24-3 by arguably the best Tecmo Super Bowl player on earth at the current moment, and getting bounced from the tourney.

 Driving home listening to Ghostface Killah’s seminal Ironman album by myself, I think Ghost summed it up best when he said, “I shitted on your hood kid/I shitted on your hood.”